 - (1) Beneficial Ownership Note.
-Applicable percentages are based on 19,161,063 shares of Common Stock outstanding as of November 1, 2019.
+Applicable percentages are based on 24,435,286 shares of common stock outstanding as of the Record Date.
 Beneficial ownership is determined under the rules of the SEC and generally includes voting or investment power with respect to securities.
 A person is deemed to be the beneficial owner of securities that can be acquired by such person within 60 days whether upon the exercise of options, warrants or conversion of notes.
-Unless otherwise indicated in the footnotes to this table, the Company believes that each of the stockholders named in the table has sole voting and investment power with respect to the shares of Common Stock indicated as beneficially owned by them.
-This table does not include any unvested stock options except for those vesting within 60 days. - (2) Mathews.
+Unless otherwise indicated in the footnotes to this table, the Company believes that each of the stockholders named in the table has sole voting and investment power with respect to the shares of common stock indicated as beneficially owned by them.
+This table does not include any unvested stock options except for those vesting within 60 days from the Record Date. - (2) Mathews.
 Mr. Mathews is our Chairman and Chief Executive Officer.
-Includes (i) 2,917 shares held jointly with his spouse, (ii) 8,334 shares held by a trust of which Mr. Mathews is the trustee, and (iii) 489,199 vested stock options. - (3) St. Arnauld.
-Dr. St. Arnauld is our Chief Academic Officer.
-Includes 273,335 vested stock options. - (4) Wendolowski.
-Mr. Wendolowski is our Chief Operating Officer.
-Includes 426,668 vested stock options. - (5) Cotroneo.
-Mr. Cotroneo is a director.
-Includes 13,889 vested stock options. - (6) Dicks.
-Congressman Dicks is a director.
-Includes 32,222 vested stock options. - (7) Jensen.
-Mr. Jenson is a director.
-Includes 60,000 vested stock options.
-Mr. Jensen has pledged 114,107 shares of common stock as collateral for a bank loan. - (8) Kaplan.
-Mr. Kaplan is a director.
-Includes 89,167 vested stock options.
+Includes (i) 2,917 shares held jointly with his spouse, (ii) 8,334 shares held by a trust of which Mr. Mathews is the trustee, and (iii) 200,000 shares underlying vested stock options.
+Does not include 65,000 shares underlying RSUs that are subject to stock price based vesting or otherwise will partially vest in 2024. - (3) Cotroneo.
+Mr. Cotroneo is Chief Financial Officer and a director.
+Includes (i) 13,889 shares underlying vested stock options or stock options vesting within 60 days from the Record Date, and (ii) 33,333 shares of common stock underlying RSUs vesting within 60 days from the Record Date.
+Does not include 48,750 shares underlying RSUs that are subject to stock price based vesting or otherwise will partially vest in 2024 and 66,667 shares underlying RSUs not vesting within 60 days from the Record Date.